Effective Client Goal-Setting Techniques for Therapists and Social Workers

 Goal-setting is at the heart of effective therapy and Social Work.
 It provides structure, motivation, accountability, and a sense of purpose that keeps clients engaged in the healing process.
 Whether working on mental health, relationships, or personal growth, setting clear and achievable goals empowers clients to take charge of their journey.

 Learn more about Agents of Change Continuing Education.
-We’ve helped tens of thousands of Social Workers, Counselors, and Mental Health Professionals with their continuing education, and we want you to be next!
+We’ve helped hundreds of thousands of Social Workers, Counselors, and Mental Health Professionals with their continuing education, and we want you to be next!

 2) Key Techniques for Effective Client Goal-Setting